Key people and events of the American civil rights movement

 Formation of NAACP

-The NAACP (National Association for the Advancement of Colored People) was formed in 1909 by W.E.B Du Bois and a group of African American intellectuals and civil rights activists.
+It was formed in 1909 by W.E.B Du Bois, and a group of African American intellectuals and civil rights activists.

 It is the oldest civil rights organization in the United States and has fought for equal rights for all African Americans.

-Brown Vs Board of Education
+Brown v.
+Board of Education

 This landmark decision helped to bring about equal education for all races in the United States.

-This law required all public schools to be desegregated and it overturned the previous Plessy vs Ferguson ruling which allowed for “separate but equal” facilities for different races.
+This required all public schools to be desegregated and it overturned the previous Plessy vs Ferguson ruling which allowed for “separate but equal” facilities for different races.

 Rosa Parks

+Parks was born in Tuskegee, Alabama, in 1913.
 After working as a seamstress and civil rights activist, she became the secretary of the Montgomery chapter of the NAACP.

 It is important to note that Claudette Colvin, a 15-year-old African American girl, had refused to give up her seat on a Montgomery bus nine months before Parks' act of defiance.